yijie086/Oscillon-Nonlinear-simulation/README.md

 ### 3.Absorb Boundary Conditions

 This code use absorb boundary conditions to simulate a single oscillon.
-For more detials see arxiv:****.
+For more detials see https://arxiv.org/abs/2210.04969

 ### 4.Computing